 mostly disappeared at about the time humans arrived in North

-America, which many paleontologists do not see as a coincidence.
+America, which most paleontologists do not see as a coincidence.

 The last mammoths are thought to have survived on Wrangel

 Island in the Russian Arctic until about four thousand years

 The Toledo event produced the first giant caldera in the Jemez

 region.
 However, the subsequent Valles event obscured much of the